maRce10/marce10.github.com/content/home/tags.md

 active: true

 # Order that this section appears on the page.
-weight: 120
+weight: 15

 title:  Interests
-subtitle: 'click to see related content'
+subtitle: 'Click to see related content'

 content:
 # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)
   taxonomy: tags
   # Choose how many tags you would like to display (0 = all tags)
-  count: 30
+  count: 40
 design:
-  # Minimum and maximum font sizes (1.0 = 100%).
+  # Minimum and maximum font sizes (1.5 = 100%).
   font_size_min: 0.7
-  font_size_max: 2.0
+  font_size_max: 2.2
 ---